Troubleshooting Your Plants

 - Electrical Conductivity (EC) Imbalance: Excess nutrients cause burns.
 Maintain EC between 1.2 - 2.0 mS/cm.

 - Water Contaminants: Unfiltered tap water may contain chlorine or salts, stressing plants.
-Treat water using PHLO to neutralize impurities.
+Treat water using Root Balance to neutralize impurities.

 - Light Stress: Too much light intensity causes scorching.
 Move lights higher or reduce duration.